Sethu Bhaskara Matriculation Higher Secondary School: Description

 These sections are operated under independent heads who are accountable to the Correspondent and the Principal.
 School is co-educational.
 Admission is open to all students irrespective of caste, creed, religion or nationality.

-Sethu Bhaskara has graduated over 23 classes of 10th standard students and 69 classes of 12th standard students.
+Sethu Bhaskara School has successfully guided 23 batches of 10th standard students and 69 batches of 12th standard students through their academic journey.
 It has 7,600 students and 350 staff members.
-Full scholarships are given to 250 students every year.
+Scholarships are given to approximately 250 students every year.

 Program

-Sethu Bhaskara teach English, Tamil and Hindi from UKG.
-The third language is taught up to 8th std.
+Sethu Bhaskara School teaches English, Tamil and Hindi from UKG.
+The third language is taught only up to 8th standard.

 Integrated Education for Visually Challenged Children has been launched in Sethu Bhaskara in English medium.
 Twenty-three visually impaired students get free education, transport, and uniform.